aweijnitz/hydrobalcony/RaspberryPi/ttyDataServer.js/README.md

 shouldn't have to worry about anything.

 ### Pump schedule configuration
-When the pump runs and exeptions to the schedule are determined by the contents of the file [pumpSchedule.json](conf/pumpSchedule.json).
+When the pump runs and any exeptions to the schedule are determined by the contents of the file [pumpSchedule.json](conf/pumpSchedule.json).
 Internally [later.js](http://bunkat.github.io/later/) is used and the config is just passed along as a